Transient growth in diabatic boundary layers with fluids at supercritical pressure: Comparison between modal and non-modal growth

+With large $x_{opt}$, transient growth might be irrelevant for transition to turbulence due to a earlier exponential growth of modal instabilities.
+Thus, it is necessary to assess which mechanism is more likely to lead to non-linear breakdown.
+To properly compare non-modal with modal calculations, the integral amplification $N$ is evaluated, as $G$ in Eq.~\eqref{eq:trans_opt} is optimized over a prescribed space interval \cite{Schmid2}.
+Hence, the integral spatial amplification rate, namely the $N$-factor, is used.
+The $N$-factor for modal instabilities is calculated as

-where $x_0$ is the streamwise location for neutral instability (branch I), and $N_{modal}(x)$ represents the envelope of all possible modal $N$-factors over all frequencies and spanwise wavenumbers.~An analysis of the modal growth of 3-D disturbances for cases in Tab.~\ref{tab:tableBF} is reported in Sec.~\ref{sec:app4}.~To summarize, for all cases, the maximum growth rate at a constant frequency, i.e., $\max_{\omega=\text{const.}} \{-\alpha_i\}$, is dependent on $\beta$, and thus 2-D modes are not always the most unstable ones.~Yet, the maximum integral amplification $N$ is always found for 2-D modes.~Hence, the modal $N$-factor, $N_{modal}$, is only dependent on $x$, i.e., $N_{modal}(x)=\max_{\forall \omega} \{N(\beta=0)\}$.\\ On the contrary, the $N$-factor for non-modal (optimal) growth aligns with the calculations of \cite{Bitter1,Tempelmann1,Levin1} and is expressed as:
+where $x_0$ is the streamwise location for neutral instability (branch I), and $N_{modal}(x)$ represents the envelope of all possible modal $N$-factors over all frequencies and spanwise wavenumbers.
+An analysis of the modal growth of 3-D disturbances for cases in Tab.~\ref{tab:tableBF} is reported in Sec.~\ref{sec:app4}.
+In summary, for all cases, the maximum growth rate at a constant frequency, i.e., $\max_{\omega=\text{const.}} \{-\alpha_i\}$, is dependent on $\beta$, and thus 2-D modes are not always the most unstable.
+Yet, the maximum integral amplification $N$ is always found for 2-D modes, i.e., $N_{modal}(x)=\max_{\forall \omega} \{N(\beta=0)\}$.